LineGM/LineGM/README.md

 ### Hi, my name is Gleb 👋
 #### I am a beginner developer from Kazan, Russia.

+#### :student: At the moment I am a fourth-year student at the Kazan National Research Technical University named after A.N.
+Tupolev - KAI :airplane:
+#### I am studying in the specialty: Informatics and computer engineering.
+Artificial intelligence and CAD.
+#### :student: Additionally, I am getting an education in computer science at School 21, which is sponsored by the largest Russian IT company - Sberbank.
+My nickname is Lhanna.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif"/>
 </div>